Avoiding the Hypothesis-Only Bias in Natural Language Inference via Ensemble Adversarial Training: Ensemble Adversarial Training

 \subsection{Using Deeper Adversaries}

-We additionally use a multi-layer perceptron as a more complex adversarial classifier to understand whether the bias that can be re-learnt depends on the type of classifier used.
-For $512$, and $2048$ dimensions, the experiments are repeated using non-linear classifiers instead of linear classifiers, both during the adversarial training and also afterwards when the classifiers try to re-learn the biases from the frozen sentence representations.
-Five adversaries are used for $512$ dimensions compared to ten for the $2048$ dimensional representation.
+We also investigate using a multi-layer perceptron as a more complex adversarial classifier to understand whether the bias that can be re-learnt depends on the type of classifier used.
+The experiments are repeated using non-linear classifiers instead of linear classifiers, both during the adversarial training and also afterwards when the classifiers try to re-learn the biases from the frozen representations.
+In addition to testing $2048$ dimensions using ten adversaries, a $512$ dimensional representation is also tested using a smaller number of adversaries (five).

-We perform the experiments with three different scenarios: \begin{inparaenum}[\itshape i)\upshape] \item Using the non-linear classifiers during the adversarial training, but not afterwards, and instead trying to re-learn the bias with a linear classifier. \item Using linear classifiers during the adversarial training but then non-linear classifiers are used to try to re-learn the biases after the sentence representation is frozen. \item Finally, non-linear classifiers are used both during adversarial training and afterwards when trying to re-learn the biases from the frozen sentence representation. \end{inparaenum} The non-linear multi-layer perceptron classifier consists of three linear layers, and two non-linear layers using $\tanh$.
+We perform the experiments with three scenarios: \begin{inparaenum}[\itshape i)\upshape] \item Using the non-linear classifiers during the adversarial training, but not afterwards, and instead trying to re-learn the bias with a linear classifier. \item Using linear classifiers during the adversarial training but then non-linear classifiers are used to try to re-learn the biases after the sentence representation is frozen. \item Finally, non-linear classifiers are used both during adversarial training and afterwards when trying to re-learn the biases from the frozen sentence representation. \end{inparaenum} The non-linear multi-layer perceptron classifier consists of three linear layers, and two non-linear layers using $\tanh$.